 There are two barred lists maintained by the Disclosure and Barring Service in relation to those who are:

 - barred with working with adults.

 A person who is barred from working with children or adults will be committing a criminal offence if they work, volunteer or try to work or volunteer with the group from which they have been barred.

-An organisation which knowingly employs someone who is barred to work with that particular group will also be committing a criminal offence.
+An organisation which knows it is employing someone who is barred to work with that particular group will also be committing a criminal offence.

-An organisation is legally obliged to inform the Disclosure and Barring Service if a member of staff or a volunteer is dismissed because they have harmed a child or adult, or would have been dismissed if they had not resigned or otherwise left.
+Legally an organisation must inform the Disclosure and Barring Service if a member of its staff or a volunteer is dismissed because they have harmed a child or adult, or would have been dismissed if they had not resigned or otherwise left.